-This was a remarkable score for a Novice rider – especially since many competitors behaved badly.
-She thus caught the eye of legendary 1960s Italian rider Giacomo “Ago” Agostini , who was scouting to hire young talent.
+This was remarkable for a Novice rider – especially since many competitors behaved badly.
+She thus caught the eye of legendary 1960s Italian rider Giacomo “Ago” Agostini , who was scouting for young talent.

 (A bit like the Le Mans grand prix, the Baja is an endurance run where pilots take turns driving the same vehicle.
 A two-person team is thus needed, with the riders switching halfway through the race.)

 However, before the race, a car deliberately rammed Lanson.
 Julie and Indy started rumours that Gary had broken his clavicle and was out of the running.
 This was a lie, but it succeeded in preventing further attacks.

 It’s a great pleasure to have all of you here today